fmassa1/student-collab-hub/README.md

 - [ ] upload pictures instead of url

 ## Project Page
-- [ ] front end for searching by tags
+- [--] front end for searching by tags
+- - - - fix routing for tags like c++, c#, etc
 - [ ] front end for sorting projects based on likes, views, etc
 - [ ] search bar